PM Modi lists CAA, Ram temple settlement among other achievements in his second term

 Many historic firsts says PM Modi in letter to citizens

-"The barbaric practice of Triple Talaq has been confined to the dustbin of history," PM Modi said in reference to the legislation last year that made giving instant oral triple talaq or talalq-e-biddat a criminal offence with provisions of jail term up to three years.
+"The barbaric practise of Triple Talaq has been confined to the dustbin of history," PM Modi said in reference to the legislation last year that made giving instant oral triple talaq or talalq-e-biddat a criminal offence with provisions of jail term up to three years.

 Referring to the amendment to the Citizenship Act, Modi said it was an "expression of India's compassion and spirit of inclusiveness".
 The Citizenship (Amendment) Act seeks to grant citizenship to non-Muslims from three neighbouring Muslim majority countries on the ground of religious persecution.